learn-co-curriculum/phase-4-rails-strong-params/README.md

 ## Refactoring Params

-In Rails controller there's a strong convention among developers to create a separate method for strong params as a `private` method, like so:
+In Rails controllers there's a strong convention among developers to create a separate `private` method for strong params, like so:

 ```rb
 class BirdsController < ApplicationController